 For me as an artist the relation of Science and Art goes beyond inspiration and illustration.
 I call my artworks based on the scientific domain expressions.
 I understand such works as objects that show chosen aspects of our physical understanding of a certain phenomenon using a visual metaphor.
 Materials, media and the way the artworks are presented are all strictly connected to theories, experiments, and discoveries related to a chosen scientific problem.
 In the thesis I describe the physical properties of matter which was my first inspiration, and which became the topic and essence of the art series dedicated to them.
 I also show how and why the artworks got their final form, which is inseparably connected with both certain quantum properties of substellar matter and on the philosophy I chose as a base for my thinking on science, art and their relation.

-The series containes of 13 objects with analogue holograms (as I called them) inside and a thesis published as a book and with open access online.
+The series containes of 13 objects with analogue holograms (as I called them) inside and a thesis published as a book.

 Documentation of the holograms: